Severe Weather

 Severe Weather Hits U.S.: Northeast Faces Flooding Threat

-Since Monday, a major has unleashed severe weather across the United States, resulting in more than a dozen reported tornadoes from Texas to Georgia.
-Florida's Panhandle experienced several tornadoes overnight and into Tuesday morning, causing significant damage in Bay County's Panama City area.
+Since Monday, a major has unleashed severe weather across the United States, resulting in more than a dozen reported tornadoes from Texas to Georgia. 's Panhandle experienced several tornadoes overnight and into Tuesday morning, causing significant damage in Bay County's Panama City area.

-A threat looms over the Northeast, with watches in effect for major cities including Washington, D.C., Philadelphia, New York City, and Boston.
+A flood threat looms over the Northeast, with flood watches in effect for major cities including Washington, D.C., Philadelphia, New York City, and Boston.
 Heavy is expected to move up the Interstate 95 corridor, posing a flooding risk.
 The 's worst impacts are forecasted for the D.C./Baltimore area, New York City metro area, and New England.
 Strong winds, reaching 50 to 65 mph, may lead to power outages.

 As a second approaches the Pacific Northwest and northern Rockies, more severe weather is anticipated in the South on Friday.
 The Midwest and Great Lakes will face heavy snow, while the Northeast is expected to encounter heavy , strong winds, and flooding by Friday night into Saturday.